Taste of Namibia Safari Adventure

 Here we visit the Zeila shipwreck, a haunting relic stranded near Henties Bay in 2008.
 Our day ends in Swakopmund, a seaside town steeped in history, with its German colonial architecture, ocean breezes, and excellent dining options.

-Overnight at Hotel a La Mer (Breakfast, Lunch) or Similar.
+🏨 Accommodation: Hotel a La Mer or Similar

 This morning is free to explore Swakopmund at your own pace, whether you prefer a quiet café or some adrenaline-fueled quad biking or sandboarding.
 Departing mid-morning, we travel east across the Namib gravel plains, through two scenic passes: Kuiseb and Gaub.